pokemoncentral/wiki-util/pokemoves-autogen/README.md

 ## Tricks
 ### Problems while computing csv files
 If at some point the script crashes or have any problem while computing csv files, you aren't doomed to restart the computation from the beginning.
-You can run `./make-pokes.sh -d IMAGE -p PORT -cb POKE` to restart the computation of csv files only from POKE.
-After that, you should just run `do-things.sh` without any option to do the job.
+You can run
+`./make-pokes.sh -d IMAGE -p PORT -cb POKE` to restart the computation of csv files only from POKE.
+After that, you should just run `create-pokemoves-data.sh` without any option to do the job.

 ### psql: server closed the connection unexpectedly
-Right after creation it take sometime for postgres to load data, but I can't find a way to get back control only after that time, so in `do-things.sh` there is a sleep at the right point in the code.
+Right after creation it take sometime for postgres to load data, but I can't find a way to get back control only after that time, so in `create-pokemoves-data.sh` there is a sleep at the right point in the code.
 Try increasing the sleep value in case you see the following error:
 ```
 psql: server closed the connection unexpectedly